General Policy. Hendrix

 and cooperating with the conduct of an inquiry or investigation.
 If the respondent is not found guilty of

-scientific misconduct, he or she has the right to receive institutional
+scientific misconduct, the respondent has the right to receive institutional

 assistance in restoring his or her reputation.

 by the respondent or the whistleblower on the draft report.
-The Deciding Official will consult with the
+The Deciding Official consults with the

 impose sanctions, or whether to take other appropriate administrative actions